Ingesting Maps in CARLA Built From Source

 2. Run the command below to ingest the files:

-Note that there are two parameter flags that can be set:
+Note that there are two optional parameter flags that can be set:

 --no-carla-materialsspecifies that you do not want to use the default CARLA materials (road textures etc).
 You will use the RoadRunner materials instead.
 This flag is only required if you are not providing your own

 .jsonfile.
 Any value in the